+Contact Point Ignacio Abaitua Fernández (iabaitua@gruposodercan.es)

+Funding commitment 300.000€

-) National/Regional Informati on and enginity criteria Contact Point Funding commitment 150.000€, with a possibility of increase the amount.
-Anticipated number of projects to be funded Maximum funding per awarded project/per partner 70% Eligible types of organisations Companies with any legal form, legally existent and with an economic activity in the Region of Cantabria.
+Anticipated number of projects to be funded

+Maximum funding per awarded project/per partner 70%

+Eligible types of organisations Companies with any legal form, legally existent and with an economic activity in the Region of Cantabria.
 In addition, Foundations are also eligible only if they carry out a business activity.

-Eligible Call Modules All Eligible types of RDI and TRL All Submission of proposal /documentation at national/regional level Additional eligibility criteria
+Eligible Call Modules All

+Eligible types of RDI and TRL All

+Submission of proposal /documentation at national/regional level

+Additional eligibility criteria